geggleto/slimgateway/README.md

 # Migrations
  - Add more migrations in the `/migrations/` folder
  - Add a composer command to make running them easy!
+ - Make sure to add the composer command to the unit tests when you do then too!

 # Example